mshafir/react-element-replace/README.md

 ): React.ReactNode
 ```

-This function take a parent node and a child or children nodes (aka the result of a `children()` visitor invocation) and recreates the react element use cloneElement.
+This function take a parent node and a child or children nodes (aka the result of a `children()` visitor invocation) and recreates the react element using `React.cloneElement`.
 This is necessary if you are modifying an element's children as part of a tree traversal.
 It is how the replace
 method rebuilds the elements in the tree after the replace as happened.

 ## replace-in-tree / Replacer